favware/cliff-jumper/README.md

                                           Defaults to "true" when "org" is set, false otherwise -o, --org <string>                      The NPM org scope that should be used WITHOUT "@" sign or trailing "/" --preid [string]                        The "prerelease identifier" to use as a prefix for the "prerelease" part of a semver
+  --identifier-base <string>              The base number (0 or 1) to be used for the prerelease identifier.
+  --no-identifier-base                    Do not use a base number for the prerelease identifier.
   -c, --commit-message-template [string]  A custom commit message template to use.
                                           Defaults to "chore({{name}}): release {{full-name}}@{{new-version}}"
                                           You can use "{{new-version}}" in your template which will be dynamically replaced with whatever the new version is that will be published.